Big bank in distress. “Credit Suisse has failed.”

 One Credit Suisse share was worth CHF 3.74 this morning.
 This is a new record low and marks a drop in value of more than 60 percent since the beginning of the year.

-The current fall in prices is preceded by negative headlines about the management of the bank, speculative transactions in investment banking that are causing losses, and write-downs for the subsequent legal disputes and rumours.
+The current fall in prices is preceded by negative headlines regarding the management of the bank, speculative transactions in investment banking that are causing losses, and write-downs for the subsequent legal disputes and rumours.

 The bank closed 2021 with a net loss of CHF 1.7 billion.
 And this year it’s going to be even harder: in the second quarter, the big bank was already posting a loss of almost CHF 1.5 billion.